CDL-Quantum/Hackathon2022/team 8/ReadMe.md

 # Space debris collection

+We propose an efficient solution to optimize space expedition to collect space garbage.

 In this repository, you can find:
 * Our [business proposal](.\Business_Application.md)
 * A [technical explanation](.\Technical_Explanation.ipynb) of what algorithm does and how it works on this problem